Infinity (comic book): Prelude

 Upon receiving word from Captain Universe of a threat that is coming to Earth, the Avengers are advised to get Ex Nihilo and Abyss on their side and to free Starbrand and Nightmask so that they can help combat this threat.
 The threat in question turns out to be the Builders who are destroying many "imperfect" planets that do not fit their vision, and have cataloged Earth as a failure ever since they learned of Ex Nihilo's creation.
-The Avengers follow Captain Universe's suggestion and get Ex Nihilo, Abyss, Starbrand, and Nightmask onto the team.
+The Avengers follow Captain Universe's suggestion and recruit Ex Nihilo, Abyss, Starbrand, and Nightmask onto the team.
+Meanwhile, the Black Order (Corvus Glaive, Black Dwarf, Ebony Maw, Proxima Midnight, and Supergiant) arrive on Earth.